ClarytyLLC/docs/src/docs/aiware/install/install.md

     ?> Don't have 'uuidgen' installed on your local machine?
 Run `uuidgen install` or use [UUID Generator](https://www.uuidgenerator.net/).

-    > For a full list of available environment variables, see [Environment Variables](/aiware/install/envs).

-    Run this command to set up your environment variables.
+1. Run this command to set up your environment variables.

     ```bash
     export AIWARE_MODE=redis,db,nsq,es,api,lb,minio,engine,automate,controller
     export AIWARE_HOST_EXPIRE=false
     export AIWARE_INIT_TOKEN=`uuidgen` # generate a random UUID

     # Set a domain for aiware - REQ'd if using Core due to SSL for the applications
     # export AIWARE_DOMAIN_NAME=dev-local.aiware.com

     echo "AIWARE_INIT_TOKEN is $AIWARE_INIT_TOKEN" # print the random UUID
     ```

-    If you're installing aiWARE Anywhere on a private domain name, you'll need to add the `AIWARE_DOMAIN_NAME` environment variable using the command below.
-See the [SSL Certificate](#Adding-SSL-Certificates) section for details about setting up SSL certificates with aiWARE Applications.
+    ?> If you want to use aiWARE applications, you need to install aiWARE Anywhere on a private domain name, [set up an SSL certificate](#Adding-SSL-Certificates), and add the `AIWARE_DOMAIN_NAME` environment variable using the command below.
     <!-- single needs updating in code-->
     <!-- #export AIWARE_MODE=controller,db,api,lb,engine,redis,prometheus,minio,nsq,es,automate -->
     <!-- if AIWARE_MODE isn't set, assume single -->